dosire/google-api-adwords-ruby/Readme.txt

 Install it using the gem install command.
 > gem install --remote adwords4r

+Requirements are:
+    s.requirements << 'soap4r v 1.5.4 or greater'
+    s.requirements << 'http-access2 v 2.0.5 or greater'
+(see gem file for details)

 It's pretty easy to use.
 See http://docs.rubygems.org/read/chapter/3#page70 for how to set the rubygem environment. export RUBYOPT=rubygems